Centre for Youth Literature

 - a public vote by teen readers

-- the Inky Awards ceremony, to be held on 4 October 2016 at State Library Victoria
+- the Inky Awards ceremony, held at State Library Victoria.

 'Outside of a dog, a book is a man's best friend.
 Inside a dog, it's too dark to read.'